LEFapps/lef-translations/README.md

 ## Text component

 Use the `<Translate />` React component to insert text in the app.
 Editing the translation is possible by double clicking on it while logged in as admin.
 Optionally use `md` to set as a textfield (with markdown support).
+Set `getString` to only get the translation string returned.
+Default a `<span>` will be returned.

 ```JSX
 import { Translate } from "meteor/lef:translations";